 For example, if you’re cycling, pedal as fast and hard as you can for 30 seconds, then keep a steady, moderate pace for a minute, and repeat until your exercise set ends.

-It’s an effective weight loss strategy and all you need to do is change your pace while exercising and you'll really be burning calories.
+It’s an effective weight loss strategy, all you need to do is change your pace while exercising and you'll really be burning calories.

 What to do when you hit a plateau: